moliver28/research-handbook/content/handbook/support/workflows/account_verification.md

 ### Step 2: Sending Challenges

 If you need a basis for a response where you send the challenges, or in a 2FA ticket, if the user has not answered the challenges, use the [`Support::SaaS::Gitlab.com::2FA::2FA Challenges` macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Challenges.md?ref_type=heads).

 ### Step 3: Evaluating Challenge Answers

 > **Note**: In case the user sends back very minimal information and it's clear it's not sufficient or the answers are vague, reply asking for more information immediately after their response.
 You can provide some additional guidance, such as "please provide the exact date and time of the commit, not just an approximate one".

+As part of the initial challenges, we will direct the requestor to have an Owner (top-level) create a Snippet with a Support-provided string.
+Once they have replied verifying they have done so:

+1. Use your Admin or Auditor account to browse to the Snippet provided (e.g. `https://gitlab.com/-/snippets/2057341`)
+   - Verify the text of the Snippet matches the string that was specified.
+   - Verify that the author of the Snippet is an Owner and direct member of the top-level paid group.
+1. If the Owner passes, you may count this towards the account verification challenges.

+Note: Due to this [bug](https://gitlab.com/gitlab-org/gitlab/-/issues/337939) some group owners are not able to create snippets.
+In that case use a [backup method](#backup-methods-for-authenticating-an-owner) instead.

 1. To verify the challenge answers, use [chatops]({{< ref "chatops.md" >}}), the Zendesk GitLab User Lookup App or, for those who have admin access, check at `https://gitlab.com/admin/users/USERNAME`.
 1. Use the ZenDesk GitLab Super App's 2FA Helper to determine the [risk factor](https://internal.gitlab.com/handbook/support/#risk-factors-for-account-ownership-verification) (GitLab internal) based on the user's answers.
 Data classification criteria and any notes are in the [Internal Handbook - Data Classification table](https://internal.gitlab.com/handbook/support/#data-classification) (GitLab internal), which is considered the source of truth.
 If you need to leave a comment manually (instead of through the app), use the [`Support::SaaS::Gitlab.com::2FA::2FA Internal Note` macro](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/Support/SaaS/GitLab.com/2FA/2FA%20Internal%20Note.md?ref_type=heads) to put an internal note on the ticket.